 Generic metadata for services

 Generic metadata for services is a work in progress as of August 2018.
 S-100 Part 4a defines a metadata model for services which conforms to the ISO 19115-1/2 model.
-S-100 Part 14 defines service metadata differently (S100_ServiceMetaData – S-100 clause 14-8.1.1).
+S-100 Part 14 defines service metadata differently (S100_ServiceMetaData – clause 14-8.1.1).
 It is left to Product Specifications to determine if servers need to supply service identification metadata in the sense of the underlying ISO standards (reproduced in S-100 Figure 4a-A-2).

 Product Specifications needing to define service metadata (identifying and describing the service itself) should use or extend the SV_ServiceIdentification class in S-100 Figure 4a-2.
 Any extensions or restrictions should conform to the ISO rules as described in S-100 Part 4a Appendix 4a-E.